Nikkei jumps to nearly 2-year highs on stronger dollar, economic recovery

 comments cheered investors.

-for the fiscal year that ended on May 20 and said it will pay an
+outlook for the fiscal year ending on May 20 and said it will

 suspension of trading in shares of the troubled maker of car